 Veteran firearm suicide is a virulent strain of a larger crisis.

-Firearm suicide is a significant public health crisis in the United States, claiming the lives of over 22,000 Americans every year.
+Firearm suicide is a significant public health crisis in the United States, claiming the lives of 23,000 Americans every year.
 Centers for Disease Control and Prevention, National Center for Injury Prevention and Control, Web-based Injury Statistics Query and Reporting System (WISQARS) Fatal Injury Reports.
-A yearly average was developed using five years of most recent available data: 2013 to 2017.
+A yearly average was developed using five years of most recent available data: 2014 to 2018.
 The problem is not getting better: The firearm suicide rate has increased 19 percent over the past decade.
 Ibid.
-A percent change was developed using 2008 to 2017 age-adjusted rates for all ages.
+A percent change was developed using 2009 to 2018 age-adjusted rates for all ages.
 Approximately one in five of these firearm suicides are by veterans.
 US Department of Veterans Affairs, Office of Mental Health and Suicide Prevention, “2005-2017 State Data Appendix,” September 2019, https://bit.ly/2Qblicx.
 A yearly average was developed using five years of most recent available data: 2013 to 2017.